Our Award Winning Faculty

 Yet these suppressed worlds not only persist, but are gaining visibility because of their capacity to respond to the crisis of capitalism, environmental destruction and reproduction.
 Her analysis centres on the case of Bolivia, where mobilizations led by indigenous men and women, often in alliance with non-indigenous movements, interrupted the premise that modernist responses are the only possible alternatives.

-International Expert Research Grant on Migration, South Ural State University (Chelyabinsk, Russia), 2017
+2017 International Expert Research Grant on Migration, South Ural State University (Chelyabinsk, Russia)

-Carleton University “Building Connections” Research Award (Migration and Diaspora Studies), 2015
+2015 Carleton University “Building Connections” Research Award (Migration and Diaspora Studies)

-Brian Schmidt received a SSHRC Insight Grant in 2015 for his project “The Long Road to a Theory of International Politics.”
+2015 SSHRC Insight Grant ‘The Long Road to a Theory of International Politics’

 Professor Schmidt’s research on the disciplinary history of International Relations builds directly on the themes of his first book, The Political Discourse of Anarchy.
 His current project begins in the 1940s when the field of International Relations was in the midst of an identity crisis concerning its scope, subject matter, and analytical focus.
 The primary purpose of this new research is to trace attempts by International Relations scholars to create a theory that would have both theoretical and practical purchase.
 A second and closely related purpose is to reflect on some of the issues and dilemmas that arise when a social science such as International Relations attempts to acquire the authority of knowledge over a first-order practice such as politics.
 “The Long Road to a Theory of International Politics” will reconstruct the conversation about theory that has been developing over the last 8 decades.
 “The research findings will not only be of interest to those who identify with the field of International Relations, but will also have an appeal beyond academia,” said Professor Schmidt.
 “There have always been important links between the academic study of international politics and government officials involved in foreign policy.”